Mike-Vilms/cfa-i-fi/Bond-Price-and-Market-Discount-Rate.md

 ### The maturity effect
-- Generally, for the same coupon rate, a longer-term bond has a greater percentage price change than a shorter-term bond when their market discount rates change by the same amount (the maturity effect)
+- Generally, for the same coupon rate, a longer-term bond has a greater percentage price change than a shorter-term bond when their market discount rates change by the same amount (the maturity effect)